New York Bar Examination (UBE)

 State Specific Content Knowledge

-All applicants, except those on motion, must complete 50 hours of qualifying Pro Bono work.
+All applicants, except those on motion, must complete 50 hours of qualifying Pro Bono work prior to filing an application for admission.

 Skills Competency and Professional Values

-All applicants commencing studies after August 1, 2016 must establish they have acquired skills and professional values necessary to practice law.
+All applicants must establish they have acquired skills and professional values necessary to practice law.
 See Sec.
 520.18 of the Rules of the Court of Appeals.

 Reciprocity